Alaasaberkotb/DevOps/Jenkins/Installation-From-Scratch/README.md

   5- Adding the Jenkins port to the firewall.

-### Follow the instruction at the end of the script.
+### NOTE: Follow the instruction at the end of the script.

 # How to execute the script?